hairen/hairen.github.io/AWS_CSAA/README.md

 ## AWS OpsWorks
 + AWS OpsWorks is a configuration management service that provides managed instances of Chef and Puppet.
 Chef and Puppet are automation platforms that allow you to use code to automate the configurations of your servers.
 OpsWorks lets you use Chef and Puppet to automate how servers are configured, deployed, and managed across your Amazon EC2 instances or on-premises compute environments.
 OpsWorks has three offerings, AWS Opsworks for Chef Automate, AWS OpsWorks for Puppet Enterprise, and AWS OpsWorks Stacks.

+***
+## Network ACL rules
++ <span style="color:blue">A network ACL contains a numbered list of rules that we evaluate in order, starting with the lowest numbered rule, to determin whether traffic is allowed in or out of any subnet associated with the network ACL.</span>
++ <span style="color:blue">Rules are evaluated starting with the lowest numbered rule.
+As soon as a rule matches traffic, it's applied regardless of any higher-numbered rule that may contradict it.</span>